Malacath-92/Proxy-PDF-Maker/README.md

 #### Jpg Quality
 This lets you change the quality of jpg files embedded in the PDF.
 Lower numbers will reduce file size at the cost of image artifacts appearing.
 Even at `100` the file size will be significantly smaller than encoding to `.png` files.

-#### Allow Precropped
-In some cases you may find yourself having card images that don't have a bleed edge.
-In those cases, enable this option and place your images into the `images/crop` folder.
-The program will automatically add a black bleed edge so that all features of the program work as intended.

 #### Color Cube
 Dropdown of all color cubes found in the folder `res/cubes`, which have to be `.CUBE` files with an arbitrary resolution.
 Higher resolutions will not slow down application of the cube maps, trilinear interpolation is used irrespective of resolution.
 Ships with the following color cubes: